ykos16/protonmailTask/README.md

 The tests were writen using Python programing language.
 When i was writing automation tests I used POM practices to make the page objects reusable in other scripts.
 I also wrote a login case as setUp for the test in order for the to be fully functional.
-Python console prints the test result, I havent implemented any reporting librarys in this assignment.For element inspection i used CroPath.
+Python console prints the test result, I havent implemented any reporting librarys in this assignment.
+For element inspection i used CroPath.